• Rzor a year ago

 Well I'm definitely worried about recall and all the Microsoft nonsense, I really want to be able to run and train LMMs, and other machine learning frameworks locally.

-• irusensei 10 months ago
+• irusensei a year ago

 You still need lots of fast memory.

-• Hugsun 10 months ago
+• Hugsun a year ago

 Abysmal article.
 It doesn't explain anything about the claim in the title.
 Is there quantization?
 How much RAM do you need?
 How fast is the inference?
 None of these questions are addressed or even mentioned.